7wei/shareuhack/_posts/how-to-become-a-frontend-engineer/index.md

 ## Prepare for interviews

-At this point, you are already a very competitive entry-level front-end engineer in the market.
-Start writing your resume, organizing your work, and preparing for a successful transfer!
+With all the challenges completed, you are already a very competitive engineer on the market.
+Prepare your resume, organize your portfolio, and get ready for the next chapter of your career!

-At the same time, you can go back and see [Frontend Roadmap](https://github.com/kamranahmedse/developer-roadmap#frontend-roadmap), understand what you are now, what is missing.
-Also, as much as possible, understand everything that has been learned and the future should be learned, and the role of those technologies.
-This will be very helpful for continuous study and interview preparation.
+During this time, you can go back and check the [Frontend Roadmap](https://github.com/kamranahmedse/developer-roadmap#frontend-roadmap) to see where you are and to determine what you must do to move forward.
+Make a detailed plan for continuous growth.
+Also, it would be very helpful for interview preparation.